 AI Toolset for Software Architects (Q1 2026)

-Artificial intelligence has firmly settled into everyday architect work.
-The question is no longer which AI tool to adopt — it is how to curate, evolve, and integrate a living toolset that covers the full software development lifecycle.
-Since our Q3 2025 edition, the landscape has shifted meaningfully: two new categories were added, one contender we anticipated (OpenAI Codex) fell short in practice, and our prompting philosophy has matured into something that cuts across everything we do.
+Artificial intelligence is now embedded in day-to-day architecture work.
+The question is no longer which AI tool to adopt — it is how to curate, evolve, and integrate a continuously updated toolset across the full software development lifecycle.
+Since our Q3 2025 edition, the landscape has shifted in meaningful ways: we added two categories (Planning & Project Management and Quality Assurance / Continuous Integration), one option we expected to lead (OpenAI Codex) underdelivered in practice, and our prompting approach matured into a discipline that cuts across everything we do.

 This post covers the current state of our AI toolset as of February 2026, highlights what changed, and shares the lessons we picked up along the way.
 If you are new to the series, the Q3 2025 edition covered four categories — Searching & Learning, Brainstorming & Ideation, Prompt Engineering, and Agentic Coding & Prototyping.
 Here is what shifted since then.